-In order to create console-accurate pixel art, there are many restrictions that an artist has to follow in order to make their work functional.
+In order to create console-accurate pixel art, there are many restrictions that an artist has to follow to make their work functional.
 We've talked about 8bit systems in the past (like this NES Graphics Guide and this post about NES level and background art), but today we'd like to enter the 16bit era, and teach you how to create gorgeous art on these beloved consoles.

 This post uses the following tools, and it might be helpful to download them and have them at the ready: